We loved our hike up Mount Washburn in Yellowstone National Park. It was a great break for the hotter temperatures below and geyser sight seeing.

 We went during the long weekend of July 4th.
 And as you might expect it was predictably packed with everyone else who was getting away for the weekend!
 They definitely aren’t kidding about the crowds in Yellowstone during the peak season.

 But it’s still manageable to sight see and hike if you get an early start.
 By mid-day the parking lots start to get a bit crowded, and you may find yourself without a parking spot!

-We did a little sight seeing in the morning before heading to Mount Washburn for our afternoon adventure, and we had to wait for a parking spot.
-Once we got on the actual trail, the crowds disappeared – turns out the parking lot at Mount Washburn is a popular place to eat lunch – who knew?
+We did a little sight seeing in the morning before heading to Mount Washburn for our afternoon adventure.
+When we got there we had to wait for a parking spot.
+Once we got on the actual trail, the crowds completely disappeared.
+As it turns out, the parking lot at Mount Washburn is a popular place to eat lunch – who knew?

 We had a splendid hike with the crisp mountain air and the wind blowing off of the remaining snow banks!
 Like I said, such a relief after the 90ºF + humidity day we had experienced previously in the geyser section of the park!

 As you climb ever higher, the color of the rocks changes from yellow to orange and back again, with the twists and turns in the trail.